-Andreas F. Vögeli heads the real estate practice group which deals with a variety of real estate transactions and projects.
-He specialises in large and complex real estate transactions including sale and lease back transactions, hotel and leisure projects as well as the development of former industrial sites.
+Andreas F Vögeli heads the real estate practice group which deals with a variety of real estate transactions and projects.
+He specialises in large and complex real estate transactions including sale and leaseback transactions, hotel and leisure projects as well as the development of former industrial sites.
 He has authored a number of articles in industry publications.
-He is a Fellow of the Royal Institution of Chartered Surveyors, member of the board of several real estate companies and foundations, among others member of the board of Procimmo SA an asset manager of collective real-estate investments approved by the financial markets supervisory authority (FINMA) and the chairman of the AFIAA Foundation for International Real Estate Investments a real estate investment foundation based on the Federal Law on Employee Pension Funds (BVG) and supervised by the Federal Occupational Pensions Regulatory Commission.
-Andreas F. Vögeli is also engaged as an expert on the Master of Advanced Studies in Real Estate at the University of Zurich (CUREM) and is a Council member of the Real Estate Management programme of the Institute of Financial Services Zug IFZ, Lucerne University of Applied Sciences and Arts.
+Andreas F Vögeli is a Fellow of the Royal Institution of Chartered Surveyors, member of the board of several real estate companies and foundations, among others member of the board of Procimmo SA an asset manager of collective real-estate investments approved by the financial markets supervisory authority (FINMA) and the chairman of the AFIAA Foundation for International Real Estate Investments a real estate investment foundation based on the Federal Law on Employee Pension Funds (BVG) and supervised by the Federal Occupational Pensions Regulatory Commission.
+Andreas F Vögeli is also engaged as an expert on the Master of Advanced Studies in Real Estate at the University of Zurich (CUREM); he also publishes, and regularly holds seminars in real estate.

-Marco Häusermann is specialised in banking and finance (regulatory and transactional) matters, debt capital markets transactions and restructuring and insolvency law matters.
+Marco Häusermann is a partner of the NKF banking & finance team and a specialist for banking & finance (regulatory and transactional) matters, debt capital markets transactions and restructuring and insolvency law matters.
 He frequently advises domestic and international financial institutions and corporates on syndicated debt financings, leveraged finance, asset and project finance and structured finance transactions as well as in work-out and restructuring situations.

-Thomas A. Frick specialises in counselling Swiss and foreign banks and other financial institutions in all kinds of legal and regulatory issues, with a particular focus on customer contracts, interbank contracts and syndicated finance.
+Thomas A Frick specialises in counselling Swiss and foreign banks and other financial institutions in all kinds of legal and regulatory issues, with a particular focus on customer contracts, interbank contracts and syndicated finance.
 He advises on a regular basis a number of foreign banks financing Swiss commercial real estates.
 He furthermore advises in competition law issues.
-Thomas Frick is partner in our Banking & Finance practice.
+Thomas Frick is partner in our banking & finance practice.

-Sandro Abegglen advises on all regulatory aspects within the real estate sector.
-He advises banks, asset managers and real estate funds on all regulatory aspects of real estate investments/vehicles.
-He has written for industry publications and is

-Adjunct Professor (Privatdozent) for contracts, corporate law and banking and financial services regulation at the University of Berne Faculty of Law.
+Sandro Abegglen is partner and advises on all regulatory aspects within the real estate sector.
+He advises banks, asset managers and real estate funds on all regulatory aspects of real estate investments/ vehicles.
+He has written for industry publications and is Adjunct Professor (Privatdozent) for contracts, corporate law and banking and financial services regulation at the University of Berne Faculty of Law.

-Contributed by Niederer Kraft Frey Authors: Andreas F. Vögeli, Marco Häusermann, Thomas A. Frick, Sandro Abegglen
+Contributed by Niederer Kraft & Frey AG Authors: Andreas F Vögeli, Marco Häusermann, Thomas A Frick, Sandro Abegglen